-A covered person shall respond to oral and written inquiries from consumers and shall develop and implement written policies and procedures for responding to inquiries.
+(a) A covered person shall respond to oral and written inquiries from consumers and shall develop and implement written policies and procedures for responding to inquiries, to effectuate the requirements of this section.
 Service providers and affiliates of the covered person shall not be responsible for responding to these inquiries or developing and implementing these policies and procedures, unless directed by the principal party offering the financial product or service.
 The procedures shall include the following:

 - (a) The covered person shall maintain a telephone number, which inquirers can use to file inquiries orally with a live representative during regular business hours.
 If a live representative is unavailable to take the call, the covered person shall provide inquirers with the option to leave a voicemail message with their telephone number for a call back from a live representative within 24 hours of the voicemail message. - (b) The covered person shall review and evaluate each inquiry to determine whether the inquiry should be handled as a complaint.
-If the inquirer indicates any dissatisfaction with a financial product or service or alleges any mistake or wrongdoing by the covered person or a third party, the inquiry shall be handled as a complaint using the process described in Section 1072. - (c) For each inquiry, the procedures shall include the following: - (1) The covered person shall respond to all issues raised by the inquiry within fifteen (15) calendar days after receiving the inquiry.
-The response shall be in the same format in which the inquiry was made. - (2) Once a covered person has provided a response to an inquiry pursuant to subdivision (c)(1) of this section, the covered person may respond to subsequent, duplicative inquiries from the same inquirer with a notice stating there will be no response because the inquirer previously submitted the same inquiry regarding the same issue, received a response, and provided no new information in the subsequent, duplicative inquiry. - (3) The covered person shall retain copies of all written inquiries and all written responses for at least five (5) years from the date the inquiry was received. - (d) The covered person shall track the number of inquiries received for each of the following categories to help determine if there are issues or problems with a financial product or service that may result in customer confusion: - (1) Specific questions regarding the cost of the product or service to the inquirer, other than fees and surcharges,
+If the inquirer indicates any dissatisfaction with a financial product or service or alleges any mistake or wrongdoing by the covered person or a third party, the inquiry shall be handled as a complaint using the process described in Section 1072. - (c) For each inquiry, the procedures shall include the following: - (1) The covered person shall respond to all issues raised by the inquiry within fifteen (15) calendarten (10) business days after receiving the inquiry.
+The If the covered person does not possess and cannot access the information needed to respond to an inquiry or is prohibited by law from communicating with the inquirer, the response shall be in the same format in which the inquiry was made include this explanation instead of the information requested. - (2) Once a covered person has provided a response to an inquiry pursuant to subdivision (c)(1) of this section, the covered person may respond to subsequent, duplicative inquiries from the same inquirer with a notice stating there will be no response because the inquirer previously submitted the same inquiry regarding the sameidentical issue, received a response, and provided no new information in the subsequent, duplicative inquiry. - (3) The covered person shall retain copies of all written inquiries and all written responses for at least five (5three (3) years from the datetime the inquiry written response was received issued. - (d) The covered person shall track the number of inquiries received for each of the following categories to help determine if there are issues or problems with a financial product or service that may result in customer confusion: - (1) Specific questions regarding the cost of the product or service to the inquirer, other than fees and surcharges,